claritytoolslab/clarity-events-ai-legal/terms.md

-# Terms of Service for Clarity Events AI
+# Terms of Service for Snap2Plan

 **Last Updated:** October 30, 2025

 ## 1. Acceptance of Terms

-By downloading, installing, or using Clarity Events AI ("the app"), you agree to be bound by these Terms of Service ("Terms").
+By downloading, installing, or using Snap2Plan ("the app"), you agree to be bound by these Terms of Service ("Terms").
 If you do not agree to these Terms, do not use the app.

 ## 2. Description of Service

-Clarity Events AI is a mobile application that uses artificial intelligence (AI) to extract calendar events and reminders from text and images.
+Snap2Plan is a mobile application that uses artificial intelligence (AI) to extract calendar events and reminders from text and images.
 The app provides:

 - **Free Trial**: 25 AI queries and 7 days of free access
 - **Pro Subscription**: Unlimited AI queries for €0.99 per month after a 7-day free trial